High School Ecology, Conservation and Outreach STEM Camp

 Sessions will be led by Thomas More University faculty/staff and other conservation professionals.
 Campers will also work with Biology Field Station college research interns, who will serve as mentors during the week.

 Most sessions will take place at the Biology Field Station, both on land and on the Ohio River.
-Field trips to other local sites or to TMU’s campus are possible as well.
+Field trips to other local sites or to Thomas More’s campus are possible as well.

-Campers will stay on-site at the Lodge at the TMU Biology Field Station.
-Each camper will have their own air-conditioned bunkroom in the Lodge, as well as a communal living space and classroom for meals and socializing.
+Campers stay on-site at the Lodge at the Thomas More University Biology Field Station.
+Each camper will have a shared, air-conditioned bunkroom in the Lodge, as well as a communal living space and classroom for meals and socializing.

 Campers will gain: